borisnezlobin/the-highlighter/README.md

 - Open source

 ## Installation
 Install from VS Code marketplace.
-There should be a blue button at the top of this page that says "Install".
+There should be a button at the top of this page that says "Install".
 That's the right button to click.

 ## Usage
 1. Open settings:
-   1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P)Search for and select "Preferences: Open Settings (JSON)," or
+   1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).
+Search for and select "Preferences: Open Settings (JSON)," or
-   2. Open settings (UI) with "Cmd+," and search for "The Comment Highlighter".
+   2. Open settings (UI) with Cmd+, or Ctrl+, (command + comma) and search for "The Comment Highlighter".
 Select "Edit in settings.json" under "User Defined Prefixes."
-3. Add your desired prefixes and decoration styles under the `todoHighlighter` configuration.
+3. Add your desired prefixes and decoration styles under the `theCommentHighlighter.userDefinedPrefixes` configuration.
 Follow the format of the defaults.
 In case you deleted those:
    ```json
    "theCommentHighlighter.userDefinedPrefixes": [
       // list of prefix-and-style objects in the following format: